Where Law Ends: Critical reviews

-George Packer, the reporter for The Atlantic described the difficulties Weissmann's team faced including potential presidential pardons and his [Packer's] claim that "Manafort never stopped lying to Team M (Weissmann's Manifort team).
+George Packer, the reporter for The Atlantic described the difficulties Weissmann's team faced including potential presidential pardons and that, "Manafort never stopped lying to Team M (Weissmann's Manifort team).
 His lies were encouraged by the president, who made sympathetic noises about Manafort with the suggestion that stonewalling might earn him a pardon.
 Trump's pardon power was an obstacle that the prosecutors didn't anticipate and could never overcome."

 Criticism of Mueller

 According to the book's review in the Washington Post, Weissmann believed "that part of the reason Mueller never found a critical mass of evidence against the president is because he was reluctant to scour Trump's financial history for misdeeds and links to Russia."
 Weissmann indicates Mueller might have more forcefully pursued Trump's financial records or pushed harder on obstruction charges.
 Nonetheless, when the book was released, Mueller felt it necessary to respond to Weissmann's criticism by stating, that "It is not surprising that members of the Special Counsel's office did not always agree, but it is disappointing to hear criticism of our team based on incomplete information."